Boost Your Social Media Presence: 31-Day Author Platform Challenge

-Keep reading31 Day Author Platform Challenge Day 1: Cross-Platform Assessment
+Keep reading31-Day Author Platform Challenge, Day 1: Assess & Prioritize

 Day 1 of 31 Day Author Platform is looking at the big picture.
 We’ll take a cross-platform assessment so we know where we are, and where we need to go!